duongphuhiep/sample-browserify-project/README.md

 - A module can `require` other external libraries via [browserify-shim](https://github.com/thlorenz/browserify-shim).
 In most case, external libraries are coming from CDN, so they are declared in `index.html` and won't be bundled by
 `browserify`
 - An end to end test with [`nightwatch`](http://nightwatchjs.org/)
+- [TODO] A unit test with jasmine on browser only (no javascript on backend)

 ##Execution